Why is my Air Conditioner Frozen? Its 120 degrees outside!!

 There are a few common issues that can cause an air conditioner to freeze up even during the hottest parts of the summer.

-- Temperature outside.
-If you live in Arizona’s high country or even in Phoenix just when the temperatures start to change, night time temperatures can drop below 60 degrees.
+If you live in Arizona’s high country or even in Phoenix.
+When the temperatures start to change, night time temperatures can drop below 60 degrees.
 Most outdoor condensing units, especially in the valley, do not function very well below 60 degrees.
 If it gets too cold over night, freeze-ups can occur.

-- Insufficient Air Flow.
 The most preventable reason for a freeze-up is restricted air flow.
 Humidity will build up on the coil, causing ice to build up and shut the system down.
-Dirty filters are the main culprit of this, but this can also come from any other obstructions such as disconnected or undersized duct work.
+Dirty filters are the main culprit of this.
+But this can also come from any other obstructions such as disconnected or undersized duct work.
 Other components being broken can also lead to frozen coils.